 When the Academy Awards unlimbered, it won Best Picture, Director, Screenplay, Film Editing and Art Direction, with nominations for Actor (Lemmon), Actress (MacLaine), Supporting Actor (Jack Kruschen), Cinematography and Sound. **

 Adolph Deutsch received sole screen credit for the immediately catchy score.
 The very popular “Theme from The Apartment” was actually a pre-existing piece, originally called “Jealous Lover”.
 It had been done in 1949 by British composer Charles Williams for the comedy This Romantic Age, co-starring a future 60s icon, Petula Clark.
-Later in 1960, Ferrante & Teicher released their cover recording, which reached #10 on the Billboard Hot 100.
+Later in timing to fit the film, Ferrante & Teicher released their cover recording, which reached #10 on the Billboard Hot 100.

 In the cast and doing very well by their almost universally unlikable characters: Ray Walston, Edie Adams, David Lewis, Hope Holliday, Joan Shawlee, Joyce Jameson, Johnny Seven, Hal Smith, Willard Waterman, David White, Naomi Stevens.
 125 minutes.